OSS Maritime Unit

 MU planned and carried out the amphibious phases of OSS activities and assisted in the development of the special equipment required.
 If operations included water, the shoreline, coastal areas, or water approaches, then MU techniques were used.

-Those techniques were clandestine ferrying, maritime sabotage, and beach and hydrographic reconnaissance.
+Those techniques were amphibious reconnaissance, clandestine ferrying, maritime sabotage, and underwater demolition.

-The last living Frogman of the OSS was Henry “Hank” Weldon.
+The last living Commando Frogman of the OSS was Henry “Hank” Weldon.

 Organizational structure

 Field bases were located away from headquarters.

 Headquarters was located in Washington, DC.

 Inventions

 The Lambertsen Amphibious Respiratory Unit (LARU) was developed by Christian J. Lambertsen, a captain in the US Army assigned to the MU.